 Feeling like a rebel?! 😈 Feel free to stray from the recipe card using these variations, or leave me a comment with your own!

-- heavy-bottomed non-reactive saucepan - you can use whatever saucepan you have on hand, I love this 1.5-quart saucepan from All-Clad.
-The heavy bottom ensures even heating throughout the cooking time!
+• heavy-bottomed non-reactive saucepan – a heavy bottom ensures even heating throughout the cooking time!
 A non-reactive pan is a pan that is made from a metal that doesn’t react to acidic substances, like stainless steel or enameled cast iron.

-- airtight storage - you can use any airtight container you like.
-These OXO squeeze bottles are a favorite of mine for storing simple syrups because you can also stash them in the freezer.
-These glass bottles are great for gifting simple syrups to friends and family.
-You can also use a mason jar!
+• airtight storage – you can use any airtight container you like.
+OXO squeeze bottles are a favorite of mine for storing simple syrups because you can also stash them in the freezer.

-- measuring cups - if you don’t have a kitchen scale, you’ll likely need some measuring cups.
-I love this Anchor Hocking glass measuring cup set because they can tolerate the quick temperature changes that happen when I’m making simple syrups.
-I also love this set of measuring cups from King Arthur Baking because they are sturdy, nest well, and include any size you’ll ever need!
+• measuring cups – if you don’t have a kitchen scale, you’ll likely need some measuring cups.
+I love Anchor Hocking glass measuring cups because they can tolerate the quick temperature changes that happen when I’m making simple syrups.

 🫙 storage tips